Our 2013-2020 strategy sets out measurable goals to be achieved, and shapes the direction of the Alliance to bring about a world without AIDS.

 Response 3: Advocate for HIV, health and human rights

 People most affected by HIV are frequently discriminated against and criminalised.
-We are gravely concerned by the increase in government actions to enforce existing or draft new punitive laws, such as those criminalising sexual minorities.
+We are gravely concerned by the increase in government actions to enforce existing or draft new punitive laws, such as those criminalising sexual minorities or people who use drugs.
 This needs to change.

 Making it happen